GoHypernet/Galileo-sdk/docs/src/security.rst

 The LZ daemon communicates with the Galileo web service via TLS and HTTPS.
 The LZ daemon must be run with sufficient permissions so as to create containers with the targeted container runtime or scheduling environment (i.e. Docker, Singularity, Slurm, etc.).
-Reauthentication is facilitated by writing a local authentication token file (provided by Auth0).
+Reauthentication is facilitated by automatically writing an authentication token file (provided by Auth0) to local disk.
 Deleting the authentication token file will require the user to log their LZ daemon back into their account the next time it is restarted.
 The LZ daemon executes jobs as stand-alone docker containers (or singularity containers).
 For more information on container security, see the official `Docker Introduction to